| Title: | Modeling, Standardization and Testing for Provider Profiling |

 VIF: Computes the Variable Inflation Factors to identify covariates with potential multicollinearity issues.

-If issues arise when using the model functions logis_fe
+If issues arise when using the model functions logis_fe, linear_fe and linear_re,

 this function can be called for data quality checking purposes.